shinisou-dev/recipe-api/README.md

 bun start
 ```

+Once the server is running the API is available at [http://localhost:3000/api/recipes](http://localhost:3000/api/recipes).

 ## API Endpoints

 These are the available endpoints in the recipe-api.
 There is also a Postman collection available: [recipe-api.postman_collection.json](https://github.com/shinisou-dev/recipe-api/blob/main/recipe-api.postman_collection.json)